- Facilities Planning & Campus Development (FPC)

 - What different types of systems does the plumber have to be familiar with?

-Answer: Systems include domestic water distribution system, fire water distribution system, de-ionized water system, storm drain system, building drain systems, grease traps and clarifiers, sewer system including pumping stations, restroom and kitchen plumbing systems, plumbing systems to support HVAC and other building equipment and xxx system.
+Answer: Systems include domestic water distribution system, fire water distribution system, de-ionized water system, storm drain system, building drain systems, grease traps and clarifiers, sewer system including pumping stations, restroom and kitchen plumbing systems, plumbing systems to support HVAC and other building equipment.

 - Why are drinking fountains often out of order?